top of page

 Required:

-• 1 teaspoon salt
+• 1 tsp salt

-• 2 tablespoons water
+• 2 tbsp water

-• ½ cup panko (or plain) breadcrumbs
+• ½ cup panko or plain breadcrumbs

-• ¼ cup flour
+• ¼ cup flour (plus more for dredging)

 • ¼ cup mayonnaise

-• ½ teaspoon black pepper
+• ½ tsp black pepper

 • 1 large egg